 SWTEC Sends 2 Area Youth to DC

-Taylor Emmons of Eldorado High School and Claire Thiebaud of Sonora High School were selected to participate in the Government-in-Action Youth Tour to Washington D.C., June 7-16.
-Taylor and Claire won the essay contest sponsored by Southwest Texas Electric Cooperative.
+Summer Hall of Sonora High School and Madelon Clark of Menard High School have been selected to participate in the Government-in-Action Youth Tour to Washington DC., June 7-16.
+Summer and Madelon won the annual essay contest sponsored by Southwest Texas Electric Cooperative.

-The two joined 145 other youths and chaperones in activities including: meeting their respective congressman; toured the Smithsonian Institution; participated in a wreath-laying ceremony at the Tomb of the Unknown Soldier in Arlington National Cemetery, visited Mount Vernon, the home of George and Martha Washington; and saw memorials honoring presidents, heroes, and historic events important to the United States.
-The group watched money being printed at the Bureau of Engraving and Printing and attended a stage play at the Kennedy Center.
-The Texans were part of the 1,500 Youth Tour delegates in the nation’s capital participating in Youth Day activities hosted by the (NRECA) National Rural Electric Cooperative Association.
+The two will join 145 other youths and chaperones in activities including: meeting their respective congressmen; touring the Smithsonian Institute; participating in a wreath-laying ceremony at the Tomb of the Unknown Soldier in Arlington National Cemetery; visiting Mount Vernon, the home of Martha Washington; and seeing memorials honoring presidents, heroes and historic events important to the foundation and making of the United States.
+The group will watch money being printed at the Bureau of Engraving and Printing and attend a stage play at the Kennedy Center.
+The Texans will be part of the 1,500 Youth Tour delegates in the nation’s capital participating in Youth Day activities hosted by the National Rural Electric Cooperative Association.

-The Youth Tour program was an idea suggested in 1957 by then Sen. Lyndon Johnson of Texas.
+The Youth Your program was an idea suggested in 1957 by the Sen. Lyndon Johnson of Texas.
 During remarks at the NRECA Annual Meeting in Chicago, Johnson recommended that co-ops “sponsor scholarships to send young people to the nation’s capital to see what the flag stands for and represents.”
 Several co-ops began on their own in 1958 to select students and chaperones, prepare an itinerary and arrange travel plans to Washington, D.C.
-In 1965, Texas Electric Cooperatives, the Austin-based statewide association of rural electric cooperatives in Texas, began the coordination of the annual Youth Tour program.
+In 1965, Texas Electric Cooperatives, the Austin-based statewide association or rural electric cooperatives in Texas, began the coordination of the annual Youth Tour program.